 Your personal preferences and keeping your data accurate is of utmost importance to us.

 If at any stage you do not want to hear from us, want to change your contact preferences or want to update your details, you can email email@example.com, call us on 01264 350 551 or write to our supporter care team at Macular Society, Crown Chambers, South Street, Andover SP10 2BN.

 Any marketing email we send you will contain information about how to unsubscribe from email marketing communications.
 During any phonecall, or email you have with us, please feel free to let us know how you prefer to be contacted.

 What to do if you have any concerns

-If you are unhappy at any time about the way we process and/or use your personal information, please contact the charity's Data lead who will investigate your concerns.
+If you are unhappy at any time about the way we process and/or use your personal information, please contact the charity's data protection officer who will investigate your concerns.

 Please write to them at Macular Society, Crown Chambers, South Street, Andover SP10 2BN email firstname.lastname@example.org or call 01264 350 551.

 We appreciate the opportunity your feedback gives us to learn and improve.
 Find out more in our Complaints Policy.
-If you are unhappy with the way your (or your child's) data are being processed, and we have been unable to satisfactorily resolve your concern, you have the right to complain to the Information Commissioner's Office (ICO): www.ico.org.uk
+If you are unhappy with the way your data is being processed, and we have been unable to satisfactorily resolve your concern, you have the right to complain to the Information Commissioner's Office (ICO): ico.org.uk

 Approved by: Company Secretary (Cathy Yelf) Date: 8 September 2023